RIT-EVT/BMS/docs/source/srs.rst

 This document was created based on the IEEE template for software requirements specifications.
 As such it will mainly adhere to the verbage and style set by IEEE convention.
-Additonally, a glossary has been provided in the Appendix which covers common phrases that will be used in this document.
+Additionally, a glossary has been provided in the Appendix which covers common phrases that will be used in this document.

 Intended Audience and Reading Suggestions
 -----------------------------------------

-The intention is that this document will be accessible across engineering disiplines.
-The DEV1 BMS represents a highly inter-disiplinary project on the RIT Electric Vehicle Team and as such this document should be accessible to all involved.
+The intention is that this document will be accessible across engineering disciplines.
+The DEV1 BMS represents a highly inter-disciplinary project on the RIT Electric Vehicle Team and as such this document should be accessible to all involved.
 Below is a break down of the intended audiences and how they may use the document.
 This list is not exhaustive, but intended